-Since the dependent variable is a multinomial-choice with a logical order (the values of Knowledge range between 0 and 3), an ordered logit model (OLM) is estimated.
-The model estimates the probability that universities are an important source of knowledge for firms as a function of the covariates.
-In Table 3 below the coefficients are in log-odds ratio form and the standard interpretation is that, for a one unit increase in a regressor, the dependent variable level is expected to change by its respective regression coefficient in the ordered log-odds scale, holding other regressors constant.
-Looking for example at column 1, a unit increase in the openness variable increases the log-odds to be in the category of high importance by 0.67.
-The coefficients in this model are, in any case, difficult to interpret and the analysis will mainly concentrate on the sign and statistical significance of the coefficients.4 The maximum likelihood method is used to estimate the model parameters.
+In our analysis we rely on the OLM, which assumes a logistic cumulative distribution function F(.) of the random error.
+Knowledge, the dependent variable, has four categories depending on the importance of university as a source of information for the firms included in the CIS 2008.
+Thus, the model estimates the probability that universities are an important source of knowledge for firms as a function of the covariates.
+In Table 3 below the coefficients are in log-odds ratio form and the standard interpretation is that, for a one unit increase in a regressor, the dependent variable level is expected to change by the respective regression coefficient in the ordered log-odds scale, holding other regressors constant.
+Using column 2 as an example, a unit increase in the openness variable increases the log-odds to be in the category of high importance by 0.66.
+The coefficients in this model are, in any case, difficult to interpret and the analysis will mainly concentrate on the sign and statistical significance of the coefficients.
+The maximum likelihood method is used to estimate the model parameters.